-Dr. Herbert Lazarus, MD is an adolescent medicine doctor in New York, NY specializing in adolescent medicine, general pediatrics and pediatric rheumatology.
-He graduated from University of Medicine and Dentistry of New Jersey (UMDNJ) in 1983 and has 41 years of experience.
-Dr. Herbert Lazarus, MD is affiliated with Mount Sinai Health System, NYC Health + Hospitals/Coney Island and NYU Langone.
+Dr. Herbert Lazarus, MD is an adolescent medicine doctor in New York, NY specializing in adolescent medicine and pediatric rheumatology.
+He graduated from UMDNJ-New Jersey Medical School.
+Dr. Herbert Lazarus, MD is affiliated with Mount Sinai Health System, Mount Sinai Hospital and NYU Langone Health.

 390 West End Avenue Suite 1e